Rollin' (Limp Bizkit song): In popular culture

-The song was parodied as "Posin'" on the television series MADtv, and the "Air Raid Vehicle" version was listed on VH1's list of the 50 Most Awesomely Bad Songs.
+The song was parodied as "Posin'" on the television series MADtv.

 Hall of Fame MLB player Scott Rolen used the song as his walk-up song before he batted.

 "Rollin' (Air Raid Vehicle)" was well known among WWE fans as the entrance theme for professional wrestler The Undertaker from December 2000 to May 2002, and again for WrestleMania XIX in 2003 where it was performed live.

-The song is featured as a selectable track on the Hollywood Rip Ride Rockit roller coaster at Universal Studios Florida.
+The song was featured as a selectable track on the Hollywood Rip Ride Rockit roller coaster at Universal Studios Florida.

 A short section of the song plays before the nighttime drag race in the first The Fast and the Furious film.

+The song was also parodied in Annoying Orange as "Keep Trollin'".

+The song was the goal song for the Buffalo Sabres of the NHL from 2005 to 2007.
 It is also the song in the intro video of NHL Hitz 20-02, and is heard in the menus and gameplay as well.
-The song was also the goal song for the Buffalo Sabres of the NHL from 2005 to 2007.

 It was featured in American Dad!'s episode "Next of Pin".

 The song was used in an Intro Performance Trailer by K-pop group BTS in 2015.

+The song served as the opening theme for the first season of Netflix's animated series Devil May Cry, which is based on the eponymous video game series.